-- evidence from teacher observation and assessment - a pupil's performance against the level descriptions within the National Curriculum at the end of a key stage - standardised screening or assessment tools.
+- Evidence from teacher observation and assessment - A pupil's performance against the level descriptions within the National Curriculum at theend of a key stage - Standardised screening or assessment tools. - Pastoral information, such as attendance, mental health, safeguarding and behaviour.

 All teachers are responsible for referring a pupil to the Head of House and the SEND Team if they are concerned about a lack of progress.
 Intervention must first be made within departments.
 If a referral is necessary, staff make a referral via the Head of House which will give the SEND department detailed information.